A visible increase in use between 2019 and 2022, more moderate between 2021 and 2022

 Of the 14 countries studied, France has the highest increase in traffic, followed by Belgium and Italy!
 USA, Canada, Finland and Ireland recorded a decrease in bicycle traffic between 2019 and 2022.

 It is interesting to note that the breakdown of traffic between weekdays and weekends shows similar trends.
-Countries with strong growth in ridership see both weekday and weekend traffic increase.
+Countries with strong growth in ridership see both weekday and weekend traffic increases.
 Conversely, countries with declining traffic also have declining traffic on weekends and weekdays (with the exception of Canada, Finland and the UK).

 In partnership with People for Bikes, we have also produced a specific analysis for USA regions, analyzing global trends as well as leisure and commuting practice.
-A snippet is available on our webpage, but more detailed results are also visible on PFB website here (under “Ridership trends”).
+A snippet is available on our webpage, but more detailed results are also visible on the PFB website here (under "Ridership trends").